Shantell05/RaceDay_Nova_COMPLETE_Part1_Planning/RaceDay_Nova_Part1/docs/Part1_Video_Script.md

 Run the complete script and show successful output.
 Then show the verification queries and returned records.

 ## 6. GitHub and CI/CD
-“Finally, I will show the repository structure, the docs folder and the GitHub Actions workflow.
+Finally, I will show the repository structure, the docs folder and the GitHub Actions workflow.
 The workflow validates the required Part 1 files.
 I will also show my own meaningful commit history and the successful green workflow run.”

 ## 7. Closing
 “This concludes my RaceDay Nova Part 1 demonstration.
 The database and API plan provide the foundation for Part 2, where the RESTful API will be implemented in C#.”